brendamrdz/week1-course1-terminal/README.md

 |     7                 |     111        |     rwx                                             |

 ### Change permissions example
-Remove read permission from a user
+Remove permission from a user to read
 ```bash
 chmod u-r nameFile.txt
 ```
-Add read permission from a user
+Add read permission for a user to read
 ```bash
 chmod u+r nameFile.txt
 ```